Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 One word.
 Stamina!

-It’s a short year, it goes by in a flash.
-But even still, a year is a long time, and you have to maintain your stamina and health.
+It may go by in a flash, but a year is a long time, and you have to maintain your stamina and health.

-Don’t stay up till 3 in the morning studying, only to wake up again at 7 to go to school – you’re not doing yourself any good.
+Don’t stay up till 3 am studying on a school night – you’re not doing yourself any good.
 Have a routine.
 Only you know the minimum hours you need to sleep in order to function, so make a schedule around those hours and get into a routine.

 Written by Guest Author